 asked the association to protest against proposed expenditure of more

-charged that the project is needless, and said that transfer of the
+that the project is needless, and said that transfer of the present

-present system from the old city hall to the new courthouse annex could
+system from the old city hall to the new courthouse annex could be made

-present system is sufficient for this city," Munger said.
-"The
+system is sufficient for this city," Munger said.
+"The cost of removing

-cost of removing it to the new building would be less than what the city
+it to the new building would be less than what the city might pay in

-said that a new system in the fire department would require employment
+new system in the fire department would require employment of

 Mrs. Stephen Pfeil, William Coughlin and Miss Elsie Stein were named by Harry Walton, president, to a committee with instructions to ask Mayor Roy R. Stewart to move against alleged vandalism.
 They charged that young boys are destroying vacant properties throughout the city.